 - Put all of your product photo files into one folder.

-- Do a manual backup of your database at Tools> Utilities> Backup Database.
+- Do a manual backup of your database by clicking Tools > Utilities > Backup Database.

-- In OnSite StoreMaster on the Tools menu click Import Tools> Import Products.
+- In OnSite StoreMaster, click Tools > Import Tools > Import Products.

 - Click Open File and select your spreadsheet.

-- In the Field column, drag the titles so that they are next to the corresponding fields in the Preview column.
+- In the Field column, drag the field names so that they are next to the corresponding fields in the Preview column.

-- In the Import column, check the fields you want to update.
+- In the Import column, ensure that only the fields you want to update are checked.

 - Review the parameters you set and click Import.